-LINCOLN HIGH SCHOOL 2024-2025 School Year Program of Studies
+LINCOLN HIGH SCHOOL 2025-2026 School Year Program of Studies

 Education is a partnership between parents, students, and the school.
 Parents are invited to actively participate in their student's educational program.
-We encourage all parents to contact us with any questions or concerns they may have relative to their student's status in school.
+We encourage all parents to contact us with questions or concerns they may have relative to their student's status in school.
 The entire staff of Lincoln High School stands ready to help students and parents in the registration process.

-Administration: Ronald Rasmussen- Principal,

-Nicholas Sydorowicz, Steven Thayer, and Kelly Zywicki-Associate Principals
+Administration: Rodrick Watson - Principal, Jack Smalley, Ashley Tessmer, and Kelly Zywicki - Associate Principals